 Kirstie enjoyed volunteering at Incredible Kids so much that she then joined us as a trustee!

 Margreth joined us as she wanted to gain work experience with children that have additional needs.

 “For me volunteering was a starting point in developing knowledge and understanding with regards to children with special needs in after school/ weekend play group sessions.
 The environment was ideal because parents, carers, support workers and other volunteers where present.

-Through volunteering I have had the chance to meet like minded people.
-It is wonderful to be able to just approach anyone at Incredible Kids discuss anything and share thoughts.
+Through volunteering, I have had the chance to meet like-minded people.
+It is wonderful to be able to just approach anyone at Incredible Kids to discuss anything and share thoughts.
 Somehow you can not fail to make friends around such dedicated people.
 Incredible Kids are a wonderful charity letting volunteers explore about how they can make use of the time, help or support to make a difference.

 The most memorable thing is being able to involve a child with special needs in suitable play resulting in making a difference.
 The realisation of the diversity of challenges children and parents have to face on a daily basis.
 The commitment and innovative ways organisers engage in to make such an incredible club roll on year in year out, and with a smile on their faces.
 Getting to know part of the local community.
 Self development, now looking at certain matters in a completely different way.
 Just being accepted and respected.

 The time spent at IK has given me confidence.
 The best experience that volunteering has given me is widening an understanding to a new realistic world.
 I now know something virtually millions of other people choose to ignore to understand.